tonishka/tp/docs/DeveloperGuide.md

       * Difficult to implement, since the current implementation does not store command history.

 We picked _alternative 1_ since the focus of our CLI app is on speed and efficiency.
 Additionally, _alternative 2_ required a lot of changes to the existing implementation which would not be very helpful for executing other commands.

+### Clear address book feature
+The **clear address book** feature can be used to delete all the contacts stored by the user and to start with a new address book.

+The following sequence diagram shows how the clear operation works:

 ### View person feature